 - They have a protective Urethane coating over each weight block.
 This makes a major difference in preventing cosmetic as well as functional damage from short drops.

 - The rails connecting the ends of each block to together use a superior non-welded “flex” design.
 This allows them to move and bend slightly, as shown above.
-This makes them them MUCH less likely to be damaged from drops, compared to inflexible welded designs.
-These are the only home-use PowerBlock series that has this flex technology (the Pro Commercial also have it).
+This makes them MUCH less likely to be damaged from drops, compared to inflexible welded designs.
+These are the only home-use PowerBlock series that have this flex technology (the Pro Commercial also has it).
 The Classic (Elite), Sports and PowerBlock series’ all use a welded design.
-The Pro EXP’s flex design combined with its urethane coating, make it unmatched in terms of durability and robustness.
+The Pro EXP’s flex design combined with its urethane coating, makes it unmatched in terms of durability and robustness.

 - They’re the only PowerBlock series that’s compatible with the Kettlebell handle attachment, giving you access to an adjustable kettlebell option.
 They’re also the only line that’s compatible with the PowerBlock EZ Curl / Straight Bar handles which essentially convert the Pro EXP dumbbells into adjustable barbells!

-- They have a 5 year limited warranty, which covers manufacturer defects as well as damage from normal use and drops from as high as 12 inches.
+- They have a 5-year limited warranty, which covers manufacturer defects as well as damage from normal use and drops from as high as 12 inches.
 This is the same warranty offered on ALL home-use PowerBlock models.
-Until recently, PowerBlock had 10 year, 15 year of lifetime warranties on different models.
+Until recently, PowerBlock had 10-year, 15-year or lifetime warranties on different models.
 However, after noticing that the PowerBlock EXP warranty was less than this, despite being a better and more expensive dumbbell, I reached out to a PowerBlock rep for clarification (in early Jan.
 2019).
-He told me that all new home-use PowerBlock models sold going forward now have a standard 5 year limited warranty.
+He told me that all new home-use PowerBlock models sold going forward now have a standard 5-year limited warranty.
 If you see conflicting information elsewhere, it’s out of date.

 Want to learn more about these adjustable dumbbells?
 Be sure to read my full review of the PowerBlock Pro EXP dumbbell set.